Course Portfolio

 Step 4: Write a short introduction to each of these essays.

-Step 5: Select 3-5 additional writings (reader responses and/or blog posts) from the term that illustrate your growth as a writer
+Step 5: Select 3-5 additional writings (reader responses and/or journal entries written in class) from the term that illustrate your growth as a writer

 Step 6: Write one introduction for these three to five additional pieces